louisyonge/opus_android/README.md

 * Summary of set up:

 1. Get the source code.[Git] (https://bitbucket.org/louisyoung/opus_android.git)
-2 remember to export NDK's path. eg, add following code to the end of the file "/etc/profile"
+2	remember to export NDK's path.
+Take Linux for example, add the following code to the end of the file "/etc/profile", and then reboot your system.
 ```
 NDK_ROOT=/usr/local/lib/android-ndk-r9d
 export PATH=$NDK_ROOT:$PATH